v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Parameter Description

--sp, --split The data dictionaries are generated in separate files inside the selected output directory.
+-sp, --split The data dictionaries are generated in separate files inside the specified output directory.

--ni, --no-index Avoids the generation of the index that is used to help navigate through the data dictionary.
+-ni, --no-index Avoids generating the index that is used to help navigate through the data dictionary.

 DBMS export options